heycarsten/lcbo-api/static/source/news/2014-12-15-whats-next-for-lcbo-api.md

 different algorithms in their research.
 It was really humbling to learn, and it drove home the fact that LCBO API isn't just a provider for LCBO data, it also represents time and place for an entire retail sector in a large market.
-This doesn't really exist anywhere else in the world --- it's humbling, it's exciting!
+This doesn't really exist at this scale anywhere else in the world --- it's humbling, it's exciting!

 I've had the pleasure of being introduced to all these incredible people doing such interesting things, without LCBO API, I doubt any of these experiences